tanchongmin/taskgen/contrib/Memory/README.md

 All kinds of memory must implement the MemoryTemplate base class.
 See memory.py for example.

 Contribute in the form of a Jupyter Notebook implementing the Memory class.
-If it is good and sufficiently used by others, it will be ported over to the main TaskGen repo.
+If it is good and sufficiently used by others, it will be ported over to the main TaskGen repo with acknowledgement of you as the author :)

 ```python
 class MemoryTemplate(ABC):